 The first is the dualism between the res cogitans and the res extensa.

+The second and third dualisms consist of a sharp division between objective and subjective, and a dichotomizing view of theoria and praxis.
 With regard to the second dualism, Newbigin brings Polanyi’s insights of “personal knowledge” into the conversation.
 Polanyi, a Hungarian scientist turned philosopher, argued that “the objective-subjective dualism is false and that all knowing of reality involves the personal commitment of the knower as a whole person” (p.
 39).
 One might perhaps see Polanyi’s ability to break through the rather ossified enlightenment-inspired tradition that had come to reign among scientists in terms of approaching the issues of knowledge from a new set of questions.
 Rather than ask, “how are truth claims to be justified,” Polanyi asks, “how do we come to know, and how are discoveries made?” (p.
 40).
 Discoveries are not typically made as a result of following a set of rigidly defined rules, as discoveries are hitherto unknown and often involve bending the rules.
 As he explored these epistemological issues, Polanyi came up with the following as possible answers to the question of how discoveries in science occur.

 First, one must be apprenticed to a tradition of knowledge.
 Second, one must “indwell” this tradition.
 As Newbigin explains,